-- Put aside your own feelings and emotions and listen calmly, even if the information is upsetting or shocking. - Allow the child to speak freely and try not to interrupt them as this may disrupt the discussion and lead them to feel like they are being interrogated. - Do not worry if there are silences, let the child speak at their own pace and lead the discussion. - Do not challenge any of the information disclosed by the child. - Try to avoid any accusatory or leading questions, let the child tell their own story of events without pushing any information Do not ask any questions that may make the child feel guilty or ashamed.
+- Put aside your own feelings and emotions and listen calmly, even if the information is upsetting or shocking. - Allow them to speak freely and try not to interrupt them as this may disrupt the discussion and lead them to feel like they are being interrogated. - Do not worry if there are silences, let the vulnerable adult speak at their own pace and lead the discussion. - Do not challenge any of the information disclosed.

-- Tell the child that you recognise how difficult the disclosure may be to them and reassure them that they are doing the right thing and you are taking it seriously. - If physical abuse has taken place, you may observe any visible marks or bruises, but do not ask a child to remove or adjust clothing in order to observe them. - Tell the child who you will be informing of the disclosure whilst emphasising that you will support them through the process. - Respect the confidentiality of the disclosure by only informing those who need to know.
-Those who need to know are the people who have a role to play in protecting the child.
+- Try to avoid any accusatory or leading questions, let them tell their own story of events without pushing any information Do not ask any questions that may make the vulnerable adult feel guilty or ashamed. - Tell the person that you recognise how difficult the disclosure may be to them and reassure them that they are doing the right thing and you are taking it seriously. - If physical abuse has taken place, you may observe any visible marks or bruises, but do not ask the person to remove or adjust clothing in order to observe them. - Make sure you share that you HAVE to tell and explain who you are going to share their information with.
+Emphasise that you will support them through the process. - Respect the confidentiality of the disclosure by only informing those who need to know.
+Those who need to know are the people who have a role to play in protecting the person involved.